 Overview of the method used

-The national population projections are made for successive years running from one mid-year using a standard demographic cohort component method.
-This is the method that is also used produce national population estimates.
+The NPPs are made for successive years using a standard demographic cohort component method.
+This is the method that is also used to produce national population estimates.

-For each age, the starting population plus net inward migrants less the number of deaths produces the number in the population, one year older, at the end of the year.
+For each age, the starting population plus net inward migrants less the number of deaths produces the number in the population, 1 year older, at the end of the year.
 To this has to be added survivors of those born during the year.
 Age is defined as completed years at the last birthday.
-Migration, deaths and births are all assumed to occur evenly throughout the year and are know as components of change.
-Greater detail about the methods used is available in the national population projections reference volume Series PP2: Chapter 1.
+Migration, deaths and births are all assumed to occur evenly throughout the year and are known as components of change.
+Greater detail about the methods used is available in the NPPs reference volume Series PP2: Chapter 1.
 Background and methodology.

 Variant projections are also calculated using the cohort component method.
-They are based on alternative assumptions of future fertility, mortality and migration to those used in the principal projection, and are intended to provide users with an indication of the uncertainty surrounding projections.
-Details about the variant projections and associated assumptions are published alongside the results and in the national population projections reference volume Series PP2: Chapter 6.
+They are based on alternative assumptions of future fertility, mortality and migration to those used in the principal projection and are intended to provide users with an indication of the uncertainty surrounding projections.
+Details about the variant projections and associated assumptions are published alongside the results and in the NPP reference volume Series PP2: Chapter 6.
 Variants.

 The number of births in the year is calculated by multiplying the average number of women at each single year of age during the year (taken as the mean of the populations at that age at the beginning and end of the year) by the fertility rate applicable to them during that year.
 The total number of births in a year is assumed to be divided between the sexes in the ratio of 105 males to 100 females, in line with recently observed trends.
 The number of infants aged 0 at the end of the year is calculated by taking the projected number of births, deducting the number of deaths found by applying the special infant mortality rate and adding half the number of net migrants aged 0 last birthday.

 The number of deaths in a year is obtained by adding half of the net inward migrants at each age to the number in the population at the beginning of the year and applying the mortality rate qx (known as the initial mortality rate, or the probability of dying).
 The number of deaths of infants aged 0 is calculated by applying a special 'infant mortality rate' to the projected number of births, and adding half the number of net migrants aged 0 last birthday.
-This special mortality rate is equivalent to about 85 per cent of the conventional full first year of life infant mortality rate used in official statistics.
+This special mortality rate is equivalent to about 85% of the conventional full first year of life infant mortality rate used in Official Statistics.

-Details about the migration assumptions and how they are constructed are published in report alongside the data release and in the national population projections reference volume Series PP2: Chapter 5.
+Details about the migration assumptions for the 2012-based projections were published in a report alongside the data release and in the national population projections reference volume Series PP2: Chapter 5.
 Migration.

 In addition to the principal projection, variant projections are produced using the same model and base population as the principal, but different sets of fertility, mortality and migration assumptions.
 These variant assumptions are intended as plausible alternatives to the principal assumptions and not to represent upper or lower limits for future demographic behaviour.

-Aside from the principal projection, 20 additional variants are produced.
-These are the six possible 'single component' variants (that is, varying only one component at a time from the principal assumptions); six 'combination' variants and eight special case scenarios.
-Further details on the variants and their associated assumptions are available.
+In the 2012-based population projections, 16 additional variants were produced.
+These included the 6 possible 'single component' variants (that is, varying only 1 component at a time from principal assumptions); 4 'combination' variants and 6 special-case scenarios.

-Details about the variants and how are they are constructed are published in a report alongside the data release and in the national population projections reference volume Series PP2: Chapter 6.
+Details about the variants and how are they are constructed are published in a report alongside the data release and in the national population projections reference volume Series 2: Chapter 6.
 Variants.
-Summary data for further migration variants are also available.
+Summary data for further migration variants, produced for the 2010-based projections, are also available.

-The national population projections reference volume Series PP2 can be found on the ONS website along with the latest published data.
+The NPP reference volume Series PP2 can be found on the ONS website along with the latest published data.